 Private career colleges are privately owned and operated businesses that offer training certificates.
 They can be in many different fields such as secretarial, paralegal, and flight attendants courses.
 The tuition fees for different programs vary.

-If you are interested in studying at a private career college in Nova Scotia it is important to review the requirements for a study permit and determine if the institution where you would like to study is on CIC’s list of designated learning institutions.
+If you are interested in studying at a private career college in Nova Scotia it is important to review the requirements for a study permit and determine if the institution where you would like to study is on IRCC’s list of designated learning institutions.